 Personal Perspective

-Over the years, working with hemp has opened my eyes to just how much more there is to it than most people realise.
+Over the years, working with hemp has opened my eyes to just how much more there is to it than most people realize.
 Sure, CBD and THC tend to dominate the conversation, but every now and then, a lesser-known compound grabs your attention.
 That’s exactly what happened with cannabigerivarin — or CBGV, as it’s known.

 It’s not something I stumbled across in a textbook.
 I came across it during day-to-day work in hemp processing, while digging into the finer details of how these plants behave.
-And once you start noticing these smaller compounds, you realise they’ve got their own story to tell.
+And once you start noticing these smaller compounds, you realize they’ve got their own story to tell.
 They don’t always shout for attention, but they’re doing something in the background.

 CBGV has this way of sitting within the wider mix of cannabinoids that makes you stop and think.
 It doesn’t try to stand out — it just fits.
 And that kind of quiet role can say a lot about how hemp works as a whole.